enkidevs/curriculum/linux/user-and-file-management/manipulating-environment-variables/manipulating-environment-variables-ii.md

 unset FOOD
 echo $FOOD

 ```

-> If you reference a variable that hasn't been created yet (or that has been deleted), it will have an empty string `""` as a default value.
+> 💡If you reference a variable that hasn't been created yet (or that has been unset), it will have an empty string `""` as a default value.

 ---
 ## Practice